Peering Through Preferences: Unraveling Feedback Acquisition for Aligning Large Language Models: Introduction

 Our contributions are as follows:

-\begin{enumerate} \item We study the effect of the choice between sparse feedback protocols, ratings (absolute scores), and rankings (pairwise preferences) for the alignment and evaluation of LLMs. \item We uncover a feedback inconsistency problem where the ratings on the pair of responses disagree with the ranking between them for $60\%$ of comparisons for both humans and AI. \item We further analyze various facets of perceived response quality by the annotators while providing different forms of feedback. \item Finally, we find that the choice of the feedback protocol has a sharp influence on the evaluation of the aligned LLMs in the form of evaluation inconsistency. \end{enumerate}
+\begin{enumerate} \item We uncover a feedback inconsistency problem where the ratings on the pair of responses disagree with the ranking between them for $60\%$ of comparisons for both humans and AI. \item We further analyze various facets of perceived response quality by the annotators while providing different forms of feedback. \item Finally, we find that the choice of the feedback protocol has a sharp influence on the evaluation of the aligned LLMs in the form of evaluation inconsistency. \end{enumerate}